nielsberglund/nielsblogsource/content/_drafts/building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

 - Updated documentation to reflect the new implementations
 - Summarised the work done, lines added, key features

-Something it did without being prompted, was to update the preview functions in `validation.py` to include the new import types.
+Something it did without being prompted was to update the preview functions in `validation.py` to include the new import types.
 Nice touch!
-All this without any back-and-forth and no intervation from me!
+All this without any back-and-forth and no intervention from me!

 **Time:** for all three implementations plus commits and docs: ~9 minutes!

 ### Testing

-What we didn't see though, was anythong about testing the functions against a real database, even though I asked for it in my prompt.
+What we didn't see, though, was any mention of testing the functions against a real database, even though I asked for it in my prompt.
 So I asked Claude Code to run tests:

 ```
 Now that the three import functions are implemented, please run tests against a real database instance.
 Use the sample CSV files in docs/import-files/ for testing.
 Report any failures and fix them as needed.